3 Min Read

 I often tell expedition guests (and myself) that there’s a masterpiece out there somewhere—you just have to find it.
 And you don’t necessarily need a dedicated macro lens for close-up compositions; I frequently use my zoom for tight compositions.
 I’m always looking for small-scale details to photograph.
 I especially love beachcombing on overcast days when the colors are more saturated, which was the case when I took this still life.
 I'm not quite sure this one is really a masterpiece, but the water droplets on the feather and the colorful stones caught my eye.

 I much prefer overcast or diffuse light for portraits.
-Soft, overcast light coming through a window created the perfect lighting for this shot of a young girl dressed in a traditional costume in the Russian Far East.
+Soft, overcast light coming through a window created the perfect lighting for this shot of a young girl dressed in a traditional costume.
 I stood back with a zoom lens to achieve a shallow depth-of-field to blur the background as well as not to intimidate her.
 She only glanced my way for a split second and I caught the look on camera.